-If you had to choose the perfect headliners for a Radio 2 festival, it might the Pet Shop Boys.
+If you had to choose the perfect headliners for a Radio 2 festival, it might be the Pet Shop Boys.
 Famous for matching intelligent lyrics with irresistible synth-pop hooks, and with a 30-year back catalogue to plunder, they could easily entertain thousands of 30 to 50-somethings gathered in Hyde Park on a balmy Sunday evening.

 Read on for reasons including Bananarama, Clean Bandit, Westlife and Status Quo